core-coin/base-rs/CONTRIBUTING.md

-3. By helping to resolve the issue: Typically this is done either in the form of demonstrating that the issue reported is not a problem after all, or more often, by opening a Pull Request that changes some bit of something in Alloy in a concrete and reviewable manner.
+3. By helping to resolve the issue: Typically this is done either in the form of demonstrating that the issue reported is not a problem after all, or more often, by opening a Pull Request that changes some bit of something in Base-rs in a concrete and reviewable manner.

 **Anybody can participate in any stage of contribution**.
 We urge you to participate in the discussion around bugs and participate in reviewing PRs.